mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s3.rst

   - Gain, equalizer high/mid/low, and cue (headphones) behave as labelled.
-  - FX Enable buttons: See Effect section below.
+  - :hwlabel:`FX Enable` buttons: See Effect section below.
   - Filter: controls QuickEffect superknob.
 This controls the Filter effect by default, but a different effect can be chosen in the Equalizer section of Mixxs's Preferences.
-  - EXT: The EXT button changes the fourth channel pregain (knob), pfl, and volume (slider) adjustments to operate with the Microphone input.
+  - :hwlabel:`EXT`: The :hwlabel:`EXT` button changes the fourth channel pregain (knob), pfl, and volume (slider) adjustments to operate with the Microphone input.
 The microphone does not respond to EQ or effects.
-  - Shift + EXT: Switches input from Mic to Line and back again.
+  - :hwlabel:`SHIFT` + :hwlabel:`EXT`: Switches input from Mic to Line and back again.

 The Master Volume knob on the S3 controls the volume of the S3's master output in hardware, so it does not affect the software master gain knob in Mixxx by default.
-You can hold shift and turn the knob to adjust Mixxx's master gain.
-Note that this will still also adjust the hardware gain, so after you release shift you'll need to adjust the knob again.
+You can hold :hwlabel:`SHIFT` and turn the knob to adjust Mixxx's master gain.
+Note that this will still also adjust the hardware gain, so after you release :hwlabel:`SHIFT` you'll need to adjust the knob again.

 Peak display is only generated from software.
-So if you see clipping indicated, lower the gain of the playing decks or use Shift + Master Volume.
+So if you see clipping indicated, lower the gain of the playing decks or use :hwlabel:`SHIFT` + Master Volume.

 Decks
 ~~~~~